d3xt3r2909/linkedin_login/README.md

 ## Scopes - Enables you to define whatever scope you are needed
 ### Available from version 2.3.1

-`r_emailaddress` and `r_liteprofile` scopes will be removed from LinkedIn after 30 of November.
+`r_emailaddress` and `r_liteprofile` scopes will be removed from LinkedIn after 30 of November and they are removed from library after 3.x.x version.

-Now you should add under "Products" Sign In With LinkedIn using OpenID Connect
+Now you should add under "Products" -> "Sign In With LinkedIn using OpenID Connect"

 https://www.linkedin.com/developers/apps/{REPLACE_WITH_ID_OF_YOUR_APP}/products

-OpenId is requiring at least having openid scope, but by default this library is adding three scopes
+OpenId is requiring openid scope with in combination of at least Email or Profile scope, but by default this library is adding three scopes

 ```dart
   final scopes = const [